efemberg11/GeoModel_rmakhman/documentation/docs/dev/docs-contrib.md

 !!! note

     Please notice that in the `mkdocs.yml` configuration file all paths are relative to the `documentation/docs` folder, which is the main container folder of all the documentation content.

+You can find more information on the configuration file and on the navigation menu in the [official MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/).